 Eleanor’s blissfully unaware that her husband Harvey’s having a steamy affair with a young woman at the Office and is about to turn his back on his lucrative City career.
-Ruth thinks her husband Simon is working long hours too, but he’s more likely to be found tucked up in bed with his mistress, plotting their divorce.
+Ruth thinks that her husband Simon’s working long hours too, but he’s more likely to be found at his other home (along with his secret long-term mistress and their young son), plotting their divorce.

 In the middle of it all, a drunken kiss with her good friend Helen sends Ruth’s world into freefall, and what happens next changes all of their lives forever …